hammerlab/style-guides/ocaml.md

  |  \__ test/
 ```

-Smaller projects (one-module-libraries) can sure be more “flat.”
+Smaller projects (like one-module-libraries) can of course be more “flat.”

 When a module can be extracted from a library, it should become it's own
 library (at the “package level”).